cubeapm/Otel-contrib-installation/README.md

 1. Detects OS and architecture
 2. Removes existing installations cleanly
-3. Downloads appropriate collector binary
+3. Downloads appropriate otelcol-contrib binary
 4. Installs via package manager (deb/rpm) or tar
-5. Downloads and installs custom config (by default)
+5. Optionally downloads and installs custom config
 6. Sets up systemd service

+## Configuration

+### Default Behavior

+By default, the script keeps the package's default configuration.
+To use a custom configuration, add the `--replace-config` flag.

+### Config Replacement

+When using `--replace-config`:

+- Downloads custom config from the repository
+- Creates timestamped backup of existing config (e.g., `config_20241201_143022.yaml`)
+- Replaces the config with the custom version
+- Backup is stored in the same directory as the config file

 ## Post-Installation